-“Carcinogenic?” you ask, unfamiliar with the word.
+Carcinogenic? you ask, unfamiliar with the word.

-“It means it causes cancer!”
+It means it causes cancer!
 This gets your attention, but before letting her convince you to serve fried chicken, you call your Health Advisor.
 Good thinking – our nutritionists have the inside scoop!

 Grilling has a lot of benefits.
-You’re cooking for yourself (always a good call), you don’t need much oil (less calories without sacrificing on taste), and the experience of cooking and eating outside with your family and friends can be a boost for your mental health.
+You’re cooking for yourself (always a good call), you don’t need much oil (fewer calories without sacrificing on taste), and the experience of cooking and eating outside with your family and friends can be a boost for your mental health.

 There is a risk that cancer-causing compounds can form in the grilling process: they’re called heterocyclic amines (HCAs, also found in cigarette smoke), and they form when you grill meat at a high temperature.
 Here’s the thing: risk goes up and down depending on what you’re grilling, how you’re grilling it, and what you’re grilling it with.
-Here’s the cliffnotes version:
+Here’s the cliff notes version: